Kenny2github/skule-bylaws/policies/orientation-governance-policy.md

 1. Unless removed by the Orientation Chair, individuals will remain on the list indefinitely.
 1. The list will be shared only with the President and Orientation Vice-Chairs, except as needed to enforce the requirement that individuals do not participate in or engage with Orientation or Orientation-related events and activities.
    1. Determining with whom to share the list (including with other Officers of the Engineering Society) shall be done at the sole discretion of the Orientation Chair.

-## Complaints and Investigation
-1. Complaints alleging that an individual’s behaviour falls under a criterion outlined in Section 4.3.1 should be submitted directly to the Orientation Chair.
-   1. If a person submitting a complaint is unsatisfied with the resolution of their complaint, the person should submit their complaint directly to the President, who will discuss the matter with the Orientation Chair.
-1. Determining if an individual’s behaviour falls under a criterion outlined in Section 4.2.1, including the procedure and timeline of any investigation as well as any engagement with external parties, shall be done at the sole discretion of the Orientation Chair.
-1. If the complaint is regarding the Orientation Chair, it should be submitted to the President.
-In this case, determining if the Orientation Chair’s behaviour falls under a criterion outlined in Section 4.2.1 shall be done at the sole discretion of the President, including whether to invoke procedures outlined in the [Policy on Complaints](policy-on-complaints.md).

 ## Standard of Behaviour
 1. Individuals will not be permitted to participate in or engage with Orientation or Orientation-related events if there exist credible allegations that the individual has: